-The decrease in net product revenues was a result of the Company's decision to restructure operations and cease the manufacture of finished dosage generic pharmaceutical products.
-The net product revenues for the nine months ended September 30, 2004 reflect the sale of all remaining inventories of saleable finished dosage generic pharmaceutical products during the first two quarters of 2004.
-No revenues were recorded for the third quarter 2004.
+The decrease in net revenues was a result of the Company's decision to restructure operations and cease the manufacture of finished dosage generic pharmaceutical products.
+The net revenues for the three months ended March 31, 2004 reflect the sale of remaining inventories of saleable finished dosage generic pharmaceutical products during such quarter.